yachty66/MaxBook/home.md

 ### Upwork job alerts
 - 06.09.2022
 - Script which sends me a notification of a new job search result
 - 07.09.2022

+### Daily me
+- 02.09.2022
+- Script which executes the command of making a image of me from my Mac.
+[Here](DailyMe/dailyMe.html).
+- 07.09.2022

 ## Discontinued